Indie and in debt

 (Img Source - Polo Lounge)

-Their sound taps into a familiar but enduring formula: early 2000s indie rock revivalism, the kind that defined a generation of British guitar music.
+Their sound taps into a familiar but enduring formula: early 2000s indie rock revivalism.
+The kind that defined a generation of British guitar music.
 But Polo Lounge are not simply chasing nostalgia; they are injecting it with urgency and dancefloor ready intensity.

 Ramsgate Music Hall (Image source - MapQuest.com)